ELynx/screeps-world/README.md

 # TODO
 Unified "creep with energy" list/search, decresing when creep is controlled.
 Controllers with multi-act.
 Example: spawn controller that can renew and recycle.
+Global "has restockers" flag.
+Don't restock buildings with "restockable" creeps.

 # Ideas
 Withdraw from enemy structures